-Joe is currently working as a software engineer in Boeing flight test and
+Joe is a software engineer in Boeing flight test and

 lives in Seattle with his wonderful, godless wife and two little girls.
 He

-convincing him to break up with his future wife in 2004 because she didn’t
+convincing him to break up with his then-future wife in 2004 because she didn’t

 drink of the holy Kool-Aid.
 God willing, a little trip to the religious